Iran says capable of jamming foes' communication systems

 “We have been equipped with electronic warfare systems in order not to remain just a defending force, and rather become able to jam the enemy’s communication systems,” said Brigadier General Ahmad Reza Pourdastan, Iran’s ground forces commander, according to the Fars news agency.

-“Communications are highly valuable in future and current wars and our armed forces have realised this completely and have prepared themselves proportionate to today’s needs.”
+“Communications are highly valuable in future and current wars and our armed forces have realized this completely and have prepared themselves proportionate to today’s needs.”

 It was unclear whether Pourdastan was referring to military targets that Iran might consider a threat or civilian targets, such as what it considers to be subversive foreign media.